-For as long as I can remember, creating “Art” of any kind has been been more about the process than the end product.
-Even as a child, I didn’t draw to replicate what I was seeing, but to respond to things emotionally.
+For as long as I can remember, creating art of any kind has been been more about the process than the product.
+Even as a child, I didn’t draw to replicate what I was seeing, but to explore things emotionally.
 I was acutely aware of how what I saw affected me, and how what I was feeling affected the way I saw.
-For example, a donut will look very different depending on whether I’m hungry or not.
-When not distracted by hunger, I’m more inclined to notice all the different colours, shapes, textures, smells, and imagine how they might taste.
-I’m more aware of details, such as how the light reflects off the individual specs of sugar; the contoured edges of the glossy frosting; the spongy, rounded surface of the golden pastry…
+For example, a donut would look very different to me depending on how hungry I was.
+When not hungry, I’d be more relaxed and inclined to notice and wonder about all the various ingredients, colours, shapes, textures, smells and tastes.
+I might even notice how the light reflects off the individual specs of sugar; the contoured edges of the glossy frosting; the spongy, rounded surface of the golden pastry…

-Whenever I produce a physical, tangible, visual response to my own internal chatter, things become clearer.
+When I produce a visual representation of my internal chatter, I can see things more clearly.
 My muddled thoughts start sorting themselves into orderly queues instead of simultaneously clamouring for attention.

-To put it another way: imagine hundreds of oddly shaped, different coloured Lego bricks scattered on the floor around you, making it difficult to step in any direction without hurting your feet.
-Each brick simply one part of the unsightly, stress-inducing, insurmountable MESS.
+To put it another way: imagine hundreds of oddly shaped, different coloured Lego bricks scattered across the floor around you.
+Sharp little boobytraps everywhere you look!
+Each individual piece unidentifiable as anything other than part of the one big, insurmountable MESS.
+You can’t step in any direction without hurting your feet.

 Counsellor or courtesan?
 The sex therapist who sleeps with her patients

 By MANDY APPLEYARD

 When Padma Deva meets a new client for work she does so not in an office or coffee bar but in the privacy of a hotel room.
 The meeting typically lasts for two hours during which time the two of them are likely to undress, massage and caress one another.
 Sometimes they will have full sexual intercourse.